hard1k7724/web3-security-portfolio/README.md

 ## 👋 About Me

 Hi, I’m Hard1k, a Web3 and blockchain security researcher with **25+ High/Medium findings in public contests** and **multiple top-10 placements** (~**$5k USDC earned**).
-I primarily audit **Solidity/EVM based smart contracts/codebases** and currently, am also trying to learn and get into **Move-based audits**.
+I primarily audit **Solidity/EVM based smart contracts/codebases** and currently, am also trying to learn and get into **Move-based audits**. and rust as well.
 Along with that I am also trying to get my hands dirty on L1 blockchains/infra audits as well.
 I enjoy breaking complex DeFi systems/protocols and understanding various bug-classes as well.

 Started getting into Web3 security at the **end of 2024**, and still continously hustling to get better and grow every day since